Allerdale Sports Development Grant

 - Focus on improving access for those more likely to be less active

-- Encourage new participants into sport or physical activity through innovative ideas to encourage new participants into sport/physical activity
+- Encourage new participants into sport or physical activity through innovative ideas

 The money to support the grant scheme has come from the Sellafield Ltd Social Impact Investment Fund (SIIF), an annual arrangement between Sellafield and the council offering an opportunity to respond in a flexible manner to support employment, economic and social growth in the borough.